 Settled in 1785 and incorporated in 1811, Lubec is the easternmost town in the continental United States.
 Located on a headland, with 97 miles of shoreline (click here for tide charts) the town is approximately eleven miles east of the intersection of Routes 1 and 189.

 With activities, affordable services and amenities to welcome and satisfy entrepreneurs, vacationing singles, couples and families, Lubec is becoming the natural destination of choice for all who love the great outdoors and are looking for sustainable travel experiences.

 The town’s inhabitants have celebrated their isolated existence and unique, unaffected character, community, and culture for over two hundred years.
 To learn more about Lubec's history, see the Maine Memory Network's Lubec section.
 Lubec Landmarks provides tours of the skinning shed of the McCurdy Smokehouse Museum on Water Street.
 Lubec Historical Society's exhibits may be viewed at 135 Main Street.
 To learn about those who were here before Europeans, visit the Waponahki Museum and Resource Center.
-A fun way to learn about Lubec history or its special nature, is to download a recorded audio tour at Tours of Lubec and Cobscook.
+A fun way to learn about Lubec history or its special nature, is to download a recorded audio tour available at the Eastland Motel.
 Discover a little more about our community and character in the first and second whale's story.

 And with every intention of retaining that uniqueness, local businesses welcome and cater to a growing number of summer residents, new home-owners from 'away', and seasonal vacationers.